bimdata/javascript-api-client/docs/IfcApi.md

 Retrieve all models

-Retrieve all models Required scopes: ifc:read
+Retrieve all models.
+For legacy reasons, this route is named IFC but now handle all models types (DWG, PDF, IFC, etc).
+The field &#x60;type&#x60; allows you to discriminate which kind of model it is.
+Required scopes: ifc:read

 ### Example